 “I might be hung like a donkey but there is no need to bloody well treat me like one!”

 It’s a joke I trot out every time the wife asks me to carry another shopping bag, when she has finished laughing, at me, not the joke that is, I pick up the bag and trudge to the car!
-On a supermarket car park its only a joke, but in Afghanistan, in 40 degree heat, another ‘shopping bag’ isn’t very funny at all.
+In a supermarket car park it’s only a joke, but in Afghanistan, in 40-degree heat, another ‘shopping bag’ isn’t very funny at all.

 Compare these images of soldiers in fighting order in Afghanistan with similar images of the conflict in Vietnam, Burma, Aden or Dhofar.
 Have we surrendered our mobility for protection and equipment carriage, instead, fighting in marching order?